Arbor Realty Trust Inc. (ABR)'s Financial Results Comparing With Trinity Place Holdings Inc. (NYSEAMERICAN:TPHS) | New Business Observer

 |-3.23%

-For the past year Arbor Realty Trust Inc. has 21.05% stronger performance while Trinity Place Holdings Inc. has -3.23% weaker performance.
+For the past year Arbor Realty Trust Inc. had bullish trend while Trinity Place Holdings Inc. had bearish trend.

 Summary